A Homeowner’s Guide to Frozen Pipes

 - An electric heating pad or blanket

-- An infrared lamp
+- A heat lamp or infrared lamp

-- A space heater
+- A space heater positioned near the frozen area

-- Towels soaked in hot water
+- Towels soaked in hot water wrapped around the pipe

 For best results, use any of these methods in conjunction with raising the thermostat if the pipe is indoors.

-Pro tip: In any of the above thawing methods, keep the affected faucet or water fixture open to allow pressure to escape as the ice blockage melts.
-This will also let you know if your thawing method works.
+| 🔧 Pro tip: In any of the above thawing methods, keep the affected faucet or water fixture open to allow pressure to escape as the ice blockage melts.
+When you see water flowing freely again, you’ll know the thawing-frozen-pipes method is working.

 Caution: What to Avoid